Paris hosts inaugural World Restaurant Awards

 As for the food?

-"We serve a small seasonal tasting menu of seven courses, predominantly seafood, then we enhance that with indigenous pickings that we find seasonally around the village like succulents and seaweed," says the chef.
+"We serve a small seasonal tasting menu of seven courses, predominantly seafood, then we enhance that with indigenous pickings that we find seasonally around the village like succulents and seaweed," said the chef.

 The award marks a proud moment for South Africa's culinary scene -- with an impact that is set to go beyond borders and maybe around the continent -- but part of van der Merwe's approach is to continue to define his nation's cuisine.

-"South Africa is such a melting pot of cultures, we are such a diverse nation," he says.
+"South Africa is such a melting pot of cultures, we are such a diverse nation," he said.

 "Eleven official languages, so there's no such thing as South African cooking, very diverse cuisines.
 But I think it's finally starting, there's a lot of momentum coming with people that really appreciate the ingredients we have and showcase them in innovative ways.
 So we're all working towards a concept of South African cuisine, trying to establish something that is representative of who we are and where we are."